 - Finds the basis of understanding this Mystery in the Word of God; provides further encouragement for learning by maintaining a significant library to enhance this understanding by study

-- Works for reconciliation between God and persons and reconciliation between persons by assuming that inner transformation will result in the pursuit of holiness, involvement in social justice and efforts of peacemaking
+- Works for reconciliation between God and people and reconciliation between people, especially those who are marginalized.
+We recognize and trust that inner transformation will result in the pursuit of holiness, involvement in social justice and efforts of peacemaking

 - Receives what is offered in exchange for services provided; believing that God provides what we need, we accept what is provided as sufficient to meet that need.
 We define our needs by noticing the abundance of provision.

 - Takes seriously God’s invitation to steward the earth.

 - Supports the work of God in the world by encouraging the Body of Christ.
 Pastors and church members are rested or renewed for more effective service in their local congregations.